OSInside/kiwi/doc/source/system_build.rst

   - **alias**

     An alias name for the repository.
 If not specified kiwi calculates an alias name as result from a sha sum.
-The sha sum is used to uniqly identify the repository, but not very expressive.
+The sha sum is used to uniquely identify the repository, but not very expressive.
 We recommend to set an expressive and uniq alias name.